Skip to main content

 • emotional

-• “The exploration is really nicely done; it felt like that nicer type 'do it yourself, we're not giving you a map or anything.'
-While it was confusing at first until you realize how pathing works, it made me feel a lot more free and immersed within the game.”
+• “The exploration is really nicely done; it felt like a nicer type of 'do it yourself, we're not giving you a map or anything,' and while it was confusing at first until you realized how pathing works, it made me feel a lot more free and immersed within the game.”

 • humor